-In fact, you are about to greet someone whose experiences, perceptions, and expectations have changed, and who has been working to build a home at college.
+You are about to greet someone whose experiences, perceptions, and expectations have changed and who has been working to build a home at college.
 For you, this is a homecoming.
 For your offspring (note we didn’t say “child.”
 There’s a reason for that), this is about leaving one home (or almost home) for another.

-Since August, your offspring has been living with greater self-reliance: waking up for classes (one hopes) without your encouragement; going to sleep — or not — whenever they want; eating when and what they choose; and managing a schedule that varies day to day.
-Most likely they have been living in a community that is demographically different from yours in some way — for example, in diversity, size, location, or even common ideology.
+Since August, your offspring have been living with greater self-reliance: waking up for classes (one hopes) without your encouragement; going to sleep — or not — whenever they want; eating when and what they choose, and managing a schedule that varies day to day.
+Most likely, they have been living in a demographically different community from yours in some way — for example, in diversity, size, location, or even common ideology.

-The college freshman is doing all of this while among new friends; forming new support systems; hopefully learning to draw on university resources for academic and other assistance in circumstances where they until very recently would have looked to you.
-They’ve been doing what they can to make this new place “home”- and this goes beyond buying a desk lamp and putting extra-long twin sheets on their new bed.
-They’ve been building a community, and finding their place in it.
+The college freshman is doing all this while among new friends, forming new support systems, and hopefully learning to draw on university resources for academic and other assistance in circumstances where they, until very recently, would have looked to you.
+They’ve been doing what they can to make this new place “home” — beyond buying a desk lamp and putting extra-long twin sheets on their new bed.
+They’ve been building a community and finding their place in it.

 And if they’re doing well, chances are they have you to thank.
 You helped make college possible.
-You showed them that if they worked hard enough, they could get there.
+You showed them that they could get there if they worked hard enough.
 So give yourself some credit — but then listen to the rest of our news.

 The freshman who returns home for Thanksgiving break is not the person who left your home months ago.

 After a few months away, living and studying in a new environment, their perceptions of you might have changed too.
 Maybe they’ll tell you their professors are far wiser than you.
-We hope that you won’t take it personally, and that you will jot down some of their more priceless insights; they will make for great stories for when they bring home their future spouse, or for you to share when they are parents themselves.
+We hope you won’t take it personally and will jot down some of their more priceless insights; they will make for great stories when they bring home their future spouse or for you to share when they are parents.

-More painfully, it’s possible that your freshman will now challenge some of the ideas and values that you used to share.
+More painfully, your freshman may challenge some of the ideas and values you used to share.
 Perhaps she’s discovered the works of Ayn Rand.
 Perhaps he’s decided on a different political affiliation while away.
-Maybe they don’t want to go to church with you, or prefer to go to a different one, or are uncertain what they believe at all.
+Maybe they don’t want to go to church with you, prefer to go to a different one, or are uncertain about what they believe.

-You’d be amazed how quickly a student will discover and embrace new views and ideas.
+You’d be amazed at how quickly a student discovers and embraces new views and ideas.
 It can be jarring, but it’s also a sign that the college experience is everything it’s supposed to be: challenging, mind-expanding, and new.
-This doesn’t give anyone a free pass out of respectful dialogue; but it’s worth remembering that when we send our loved ones out into the world to study, we have no control over what ideas will resonate with them.
+This doesn’t give anyone a free pass out of respectful dialogue, but it’s worth remembering that when we send our loved ones out into the world to study, we have no control over what ideas will resonate with them.

 Three ways to make your college student’s Thanksgiving break a success